godisreal/group-social-force/README.md

-# Multi-Agent Simulation For Collective Behavior
+# Multi-Agent Simulation of Collective Behavior

 Group Social Force is implemented with Interactive Opinion Dynamics.
 This model is an extension of the social force model introduced by Helbing and Molnár (1995) and Helbing, Farkas, and Vicsek (2000).
 The fundamental idea is demonstrated as below in a feedback style.
 The model aims at investigating protypes of pedestrian behavior in a general sense.
 The current version of model especially contributes to simulating the crowd behavior in evacuation scenarios.

 ![](https://github.com/godisreal/Many-Particle-System/blob/master/FigNew.PNG)

 In the repository there are several small examples to test protypes of the model.
-The examples are written in Python, and Pygame and Numpy are required to run the code.
+The examples were intially written in Python 2.7, and you need to slightly modify the code if you want to run it in python3.
+Pygame and Numpy are required to run the code.
-How-To: Run simulator_XXX.py in a python console
+How-To: python simulator_XXX.py

 The latest version of code is in 2Path
 Comment and suggestion are appreciated!